What Are Car Accident Victims’ Rights?

 If you’re under 18, the three-year personal injury claims time limit begins on your 18th birthday.
 However, a friend/family member can act as a litigation friend to pursue the claim for you before you turn 18.

-Similarly, if you’re mentally incapacitated, the three-year time limit begins from when you commence your recovery.
-On the other hand, someone you trust can become a litigation friend to file the personal injury claim on your behalf.
+People without the mental capacity to claim has an indefinitely paused claim period.
+The three-year time limit begins from the date of their recovery.
+During the pause, someone they trust can become a litigation friend to file the claim on their behalf.

 Should I accept the first offer of compensation?